suadatbiniqbal/Coordix/README.md

 Location Manipulator App

-Created by: Saadat Bin Iqbal
+Created by: Suadat Bin Iqbal

 A simple Android app to simulate/mock GPS coordinates on your device for testing purposes.
 This app allows users to set latitude and longitude and view the mocked location in real-time.